aws-samples/serverless-eda-insurance-claims-processing/README.md

 To work on the frontend locally, run `npm run dev` from the `react-claims` directory.
 This hosts the app at http://localhost:3000/ with hot reload.

-To publish front end changes in the future, call `npm run amplify publish` from <root>/react-claims directory.

 ## How to use the application